 This is his first parish at Incumbent-level status.
 Prior to this posting, he was the Curate at St Philip & St James in Walderslade.
 He began his ministry here in September 2011.
-Having served for six years as ‘Priest-in-Charge’, David was made Vicar in February 2018.
+Having served for nearly seven years as our ‘Priest-in-Charge’, David was made our Vicar in February 2018.

 I am a relatively local boy.
 I grew up in Paddock Wood and perhaps unusually for some Vicars, I have the great privilege of ministering close to home.
 In worship, I very much enjoy both new and old… contemporary and traditional forms of church, and I have very much enjoyed our journey so far and I’m excited for all that may lie ahead.
 When I’m not working for and on behalf of my parishes, I first and foremost like spending time with my wife Kerry and being a dad to my three kids.
 I’m something of a movie buff and have written and spoken about the use of imagery and films in church.
 I’m also a bit of an unashamed geek and muck about with computers.
 Those two interests combined in my Masters when I wrote a thesis on the influence of projection technology and moving imagery in Christian worship.
 Finally, for my sins, I am a Tottenham Hotspur fan and enjoy a season ticket.
 That passion for football does tend to find its way into the odd sermon now and then!